 - Ascended Extra: In the musical, where she replaces Betty Finn as Veronica's best friend, and she even gets her own song ("Kindergarten Boyfriend").

 - Attempted Suicide: She tries to kill herself after Veronica reveals Ram never wrote her the note, it was just a prank and everyone at school knew about it.
 Fortunately she only ends up with broken bones.

-- Break the Cutie: Arguably, both versions, the musical more so.
+- Break the Cutie: Arguably, both versions, the musical more so, where she is kind, bubbly and "a sucker for happy endings" as she states in "Beautiful".
 Note her last speaking line:

 - Martha: ...Are there any happy endings?

 - BSoD Song: "Kindergarten Boyfriend".